openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 The proposal is to add support for configuration of aspects of vCPU topology at multiple levels.

-At the flavour there will be the ability to define default parameters for the vCPU topology using flavour extra specs
+At the flavor there will be the ability to define default parameters for the vCPU topology using flavor extra specs

 * hw:cpu_sockets=NN - preferred number of sockets to expose to the guest
 * hw:cpu_cores=NN - preferred number of cores to expose to the guest